Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Review of Dirac Structures in Lagrangian Mechanics

+which is the closure condition with respect to the Courant bracket.
+In particular, this closure condition is the Dirac structure analog of the closure condition of a symplectic structure or the Jacobi identity in the context of Poisson structures.

-\paragraph{Induced Dirac Structures.} One of the most important and interesting Dirac structures in mechanics is an {\it induced Dirac structure} from kinematic constraints, whether holonomic or nonholonomic.
-Such constraints are generally given by a distribution on a configuration manifold (as to the details, refer to \cite{YoMa2006a}).
+\paragraph{Induced Dirac Structures.} One of the most relevant Dirac structures for Lagrangian mechanics is derived from linear velocity constraints.
+Such constraints are given by a regular distribution $\Delta_{Q} \subset TQ$ on a configuration manifold $Q$.
+We can naturally derive a Dirac structure over $TT^{\ast}Q$ from $\Delta_{Q}$ using the constructions described in \cite{YoMa2006a}.